BoltzExchange/boltz-backend/docs/deployment.md

-# Deployment of the Boltz Backend
+---
+description: >-

-Deploying the Boltz backend has to be done with great care since it will have full control over the Lightning Node it is connected to. *With great power comes great responsibility.*
+  Deploying Boltz backend has to be done with great care since it will have full control over the Lightning Node it is connected to.
+With great power comes great responsibility.
+---

+# 🚢 Deployment of Boltz Backend

 Prerequisites:

-* The latest Node.js LTS release (`v18.16.1` as of writing this)
+* The latest [node.js lts and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) installed.
+We recommend using [nvm](https://github.com/nvm-sh/nvm#install--update-script) to manage npm installs: `nvm install --lts`
-* `rsync` (needed to compile the TypeScript code)
+* [rsync](https://github.com/WayneD/rsync) (needed to compile the `TypeScript` code)

-The Boltz backend requires a synced Bitcoin Core or Litecoin Core instance to connect to the Bitcoin or Litecoin chain.
-These nodes need to:
+Boltz Backend requires a synced Bitcoin Core Instance to connect to the Bitcoin mainchain.
+Similarly, Elements Core to connect to the Liquid sidechain etc. Bitcoin Core must:

-* Have the transaction index enabled `txindex=1`
+* Have the transaction index enabled: `txindex=1`
-* Enable ZeroMQ streams for raw blocks and raw transactions (`zmqpubrawblock=tcp://<host>:<port>` and `zmqpubrawtx=tcp://<host>:<port>`)
+* Enable ZeroMQ streams for raw blocks and raw transactions: (`zmqpubrawblock=tcp://<host>:<port>` and `zmqpubrawtx=tcp://<host>:<port>`)

-If the Bitcoin or Litecoin chain should also support Lightning, an [LND node](https://github.com/LightningNetwork/lnd) has to be running on the same chain.
-The LND node does not need to be configured in any special way but has to support `invoicesrpc`.
-This can be achieved by using an official release binary from the LND repository or by compiling LND with `-tags="invoicesrpc"`.
+Boltz requires a [LND](https://github.com/LightningNetwork/lnd) or [CLN](https://github.com/ElementsProject/lightning/) node running on Bitcoin to be present.
+For LND, no special configuration is needed, all [official release binaries](https://github.com/lightningnetwork/lnd/releases) are compatible.

-## Configuration
+## Config Sample

 ```toml
 configpath = "/home/boltz/.boltz/boltz.conf"